-The Board of County Commissioners held the first of two public hearings for the 2022 Action Plan on November 30, 2021.
-The second public hearing will be held on January 6, 2022.
-The only comment received was an email below:
+The Board of County Commissioners will hold the first of two public hearings for the 2023 Action Plan on March 30, 2023.
+The second public hearing will be held on May 11, 2023.
+Comments received include the following:

-Comments will be added to this document and changes made be made based on feedback received.
+Comments will be added to this document and changes made based on feedback received.